Skip to content

 What's captured and what isn't

-SimpleBackups captures everything in your workspace that Notion makes available through its API: pages, databases, blocks, properties, and (optionally) files and comments.
+SimpleBackups captures everything in your workspace that Notion makes available through its API: pages, databases, blocks, properties, and (optionally) files, comments, and people.
 Two limitations are worth knowing.

 Some content is recreated differently on restore.
 Notion's API doesn't allow every block and property to be written back exactly as it was.
-When you restore into a new workspace, a few of these are recreated in a simpler form or left out, including certain preview and embedded blocks, links to sub-pages and sub-databases, and properties that Notion calculates or sets automatically (such as formulas, rollups, and created and edited timestamps).
+When you restore into a new workspace, a few of these are recreated in a simpler form or left out, including certain preview and embedded blocks, links to sub-pages and sub-databases, and metadata that Notion sets automatically (such as created and edited timestamps).
 This content is always kept in full in your backup; only the restored copy is affected.

 Live AI blocks can't be backed up.
 Notion keeps one element out of reach of third-party integrations: the interactive AI block, such as a live AI summary that stays linked to Notion AI.
 That element can't be included in a backup, and it is a Notion restriction that applies to every integration, not a SimpleBackups limitation.
 The ordinary content around it is unaffected, so the text Notion AI writes onto a page, including the notes and transcript in an AI meeting-notes page, is captured like any other content.